elastic/ecs/rfcs/text/0033-tty-output.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

-The goal of the RFC is to introduce new fields to the process fieldset to track input and output data from processes.
-The initial implementation will be focused on capturing TTY output from processes.
-Each event will contain some number of bytes of output data (configurable) along with context on which tty, entry_leader, session_leader and process generated the output.
-This 'tty_output' event will be used to drive new visualizations in Kibana as well as give security analysts another avenue for investigation and rule creation.
+The goal of the RFC is to introduce new fields to the 'process' fieldset to track input and output data from processes.
+The initial implementation will be focused on capturing Linux TTY output.
+Each event will contain a maximum number of bytes of output data (configurable) along with context about which tty, and process generated the output.
+This data can drive new visualizations in Kibana as well as providing more information to security analysts.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.
 -->

-see: 0033/io.yml
+see: 0033/process.yml

 <!--
 Stage X: Provide a brief explanation of why the proposal is being marked as abandoned.
 This is useful context for anyone revisiting this proposal or considering similar changes later on.